ctsin/community-talk/Session.2/README.md

 One of TypeScript's strengths is how it can infer the type of an expression from context.
 For example, you can declare a variable without a type annotation, and its type will be inferred from the value you assign to it.
 This is especially useful when the exact type of a value is complex, and explicitly annotating the type would require a lot of duplicate code.

-Consider some code that defines subscription pricing tiers and turns them into strings using the toFixed method on Number:
+Consider some code that defines subscription pricing tiers /tɪə/ and turns them into strings using the `toFixed` method on Number:

 ```js
 type Plan = "personal" | "team" | "enterprise";